statues in one of parks in Rome

 Parks in Rome – Orange Garden

-The Orange Garden offers excellent panoramic views of Rome and the Janiculum Hill.
+The Orange Garden offers excellent panoramic views of Rome and Janiculum Hill.
 It’s also a great place to take a break from exploring the city.
 The land here was once a fortress built by the Savelli family.
 However, it was demolished in 1613.
 What you see today was designed by Raffaele De Vico in 1932.

 Vatican Gardens